WoozyMasta/kube-dump/README.md

 * List of namespaces
 * List of default namespaced resources
 * List of default cluster wide resources

+## Plans for further development

+* Sending dumps to s3 bucket;
+* Sending notifications by email and webhook;
+* Git-crypt to encrypt secrets;
+* Bash autocomplete.

 <!--
 Title: Kube-dump